 - (3) I think Ohio State had an argument (near season’s end) that they were better than Oklahoma and should have been allowed into the CFP.
 However, I really don’t care for the philosophy where you ignore what happened to a team that performed poorly in the beginning of a season because they are apparently getting better, but yet you don’t give credit to a team that started off great and maintained that level of play all season long.
 Due to the fact that I, personally, don’t care for that philosophy, I have a hard time saying that Ohio State should have jumped over Oklahoma to make the CFP.
 This is especially true considering the fact that in 2014, it took defeating No. 13 Wisconsin (11-3) by a score of 59-0 in the Big 10 Championship Game for Ohio State to jump from the Number 5 spot to the Number 4 spot; and this year they played No. 21 Northwestern (8-4) in the Big 10 Championship Game and won 45-24.
 This year’s performance over Northwestern was not as impressive as their 2014 game against Wisconsin, and was definitely not impressive enough for Ohio State to jump two-spots from Number 6 to Number 4.

-- Two Losses is a Complete Bar to the CFP: As of right now (with Georgia not making the CFP), the committee has set and reaffirmed a hard line precedent that two losses will bar any team from the CFP.
+- Two Losses is a Complete Bar to the CFP: With Georgia not making the CFP, the Committee has set and reaffirmed a hard-line precedent that two losses will bar any team from the CFP.

 - Big 10 Conference Champions: This is the third straight year that the Big 10 Conference Champion has been excluded from the CFP.